Haufe-Lexware/Haufe-Lexware.github.io/_posts/2016-10-18-scs-self-contained-systems.md

 ### Admin versus end user

 Some of our systems have two explicit user roles.
 An admin role and an end user role (Learning Management System, Content Management System, API Management, Travel Expenses etc.).
-The functionality for the end user is often only a small subset of the admin functionality.
+* The functionality for the end user is often only a small subset of the admin functionality.
-The requirements for a cool and easy to use UI are different from those for a functional driven admin UI.
+* The requirements for a cool and easy to use UI are different from those for a functional driven admin UI.
-Mobile support for end users might be a Must but not for the admin fuctionality.
+* Mobile support for end users might be a Must but not for the admin functionality.
-The number of admins is often a fraction of the end users.
+* The number of admins is often a fraction of the end users.
-System availability during normal office hours for admins might be ok but a no go for end users.
+* System availability during normal office hours for admins might be ok but a no go for end users.

 Therefore it is a reasonable first step to divide the system in an end user and an admin system.
 I'm sure you will encounter a lot of obstacles to solve.